microsoft/CyberBattleSim/README.md

 ## Jupyter notebooks

-To quickly get familiar with the project you can open one the the provided Juptyer notebooks to play interactively with the gym environments.
+To quickly get familiar with the project, you can open one of the provided Jupyter notebooks to play interactively with the gym environments.
 Just start jupyter with `jupyter notebook`, or `venv/bin/jupyter notebook` if you are using a virtual environment setup.